Dr. Jody Paul

 Warner Books (2002)

 A very accessible overview of AI.
-And it doesn't suffer from Russell & Norvig's bias.
-Probably good to read this book first. (~150 pages)
+Probably good to read this book first.

 Image of Cover - Link to Amazon